marcosfreitas/freqtrade-strategies/README.md

 `docker-compose --file docker-compose.example.yml up`

+# Sponsors

+To be honest, achieving a great quality trading bot strategy is not easy and requires a bunch of tests, research, and spending resources.
+For this reason, only the Busy Guy strategy is public.
+I have others that are actively in development, consistent testing and growing, and being used in the live market.

+Keep in mind that I can not guarantee your profits but I give you what I use for myself, so I expect you to have great results.

+If you want to have access to my private strategies, please contact me by email: mf-ft-bots.q8kcc@passmail.net

 # Buy me a coffee

 Totally not required, but if you want to recognize my efforts, please contribute via the Crypto Networks below.
 Thank you so much!